 You’ve heard a bit about timber framing, you might even be interested in incorporating it into your project.
 But how does it work and what does it look like?
 And more importantly, is it right for you?
-From the key components to the biggest benefits of this building method, we’ll walk you through the basics of timber framing.
+From the key timber frame components to the biggest benefits of this building method, we’ll walk you through the timber framing basics.

 Traditional timber framing is the art of connecting two or more pieces of timber using wood-to-wood joinery.
 Before metalworking, this is how timber posts and beams were attached to frame the homes, barns, and businesses our ancestors lived and worked in.
 Held together without nails, bolts, or metal connectors, the timber frames of old tended to withstand the test of time—lasting centuries instead of decades.